 - As new “viruses” are discovered, awareness of their possible presence in biologicals like sera and trypsin draws more interest and attention

-- In other words, they have no clue whether or not there are undiscovered “viruses” in their sera, culture, media, etc.
+- In other words, they have no clue whether or not there are undiscovered “viruses” in their sera, culture, media, etc. and will use these invisible contaminants as an excuse for unintended CPE

 - Unusual bacteria, and even some single-celled eukaryotic microorganisms cause cell contamination problems that are attributed to “viruses”